 • Too much material for hot weather

-For a lot of runs, we want to be able to take along a phone, gel, credit card, or a house key without having to wear a running belt or pack or putting things in our pockets that will bounce around.
+For a lot of runs, we want to be able to take along a phone, gel, credit card, or a house key without having to wear a running belt or pack or put things in our pockets that will bounce around.
 Pockets in sports bras are a relatively new addition to the market, and the rabbit UltiliBra-vo Sports Bra nails the genre.
 Providing a medium level of support for smaller-chested women, this bra is just enough for running.
 The racerback style allows for a significant pocket between the shoulder blades that is big enough for a phone and other small items.
 The pocket fit everything securely and comfortably.

 Bra Style: Compression | Materials: Polyester/Spandex | Support: Medium